Compaq Presario: "Series 2" (1996–1998)

 In 1996, a new lineup of Presario computers featuring all-new case designs were introduced, beginning the second generation of Presario computers produced from 1996 to 1998, also known as "Series 2".
 The new models were first announced on July 15, 1996, and initially consisted of the 4000, 6000 and 8000 series, including a series of unique all-in-one unit known as the 3000 series.
 Later models released from 1997 onwards include the 2000 series.
 Altogether, models that were produced during this period include the 2200, 3020, 4100, 4400, 4500, 4600, 4700, 4800, 6700, and 8700 series.
 This was the last generation of computers made by Compaq in the Presario family to offer all-in-one form factors for desktop computers.

 These new models moved away from the boxy form factors of the "Series 1" Presario computers in favor of unique case designs.
 Initial models used a case design that had a beveled concave shape surrounding the exposed drive bays, while later models used a well-known spaceship (or rocket ship) form factor for the towers with smoked-black CD bezel covers.
 This spaceship design of Presario computers would last for several years until the introduction of "Series 5" Presario computers in mid 2000.
-In both cases, the towers had a set of buttons located on the top of the case called "Easy Access Buttons", which were introduced during this generation.
+In both case designs, the towers featured a set of buttons located on the top of the case known as the Easy Access Buttons, which were introduced during this generation.
 Pentium and AMD K5–K6 processors were offered during this generation, with some models featuring Cyrix processors.
-Discrete graphics card options were available in some models via PCI.
-Certain models also featured PowerVR graphics accelerator cards supplied by VideoLogic (now Imagination Technologies), which uses the Midas3 graphics chip.
+Discrete graphics card options were available in some models via PCI, and certain models also featured PowerVR graphics accelerator cards supplied by VideoLogic (now Imagination Technologies) using the Midas3 graphics chip.
 These models came shipped with Windows 95 preinstalled, usually OSR2 and OSR2.5 depending on the time of manufacture.

 The first Compaq Presario laptops and notebooks arrived at the start of this generation, consisting of the 1000 series of notebook computers.
-The 1000 series was the company's first laptop/notebook models designed exclusively for the home market.
-These models came with Pentium processors, a hard disk drive, a CD-ROM drive, a floppy disk drive, a built-in modem, one or two PC Card slots, a built-in 11.3" viewable LCD display and integrated speakers.
+They were the company's first laptop/notebook models designed exclusively for the home market.
+These models came with Pentium processors, a hard disk drive, a CD-ROM drive, a floppy disk drive, a built-in modem, one or two PC Card slots, a built-in 11.3 inch viewable liquid crystal display (LCD) and integrated speakers.

 Most models of this series were discontinued at the start of the "Series 3" generation in 1998, however the 2000 series (especially the 2200 series) continued to be produced outside of the generation it was introduced due to its popularity, with various models of the series being produced until 1999.
 The last models of the Presario lineup to use the "Series 2" design were the Presario 2254, 2255, and 2256 desktop computers in 1998.
-These models removed a subset of "Easy Access Buttons" on the case, leaving only the sleep button.
+These models removed many of the Easy Access Buttons on the top of the cases, leaving only the sleep button.
 The 2000 series would be completely redesigned in late 1998 with the release of the Presario 2266 desktop computer that year.